Sales Transactions

 Note:

 Suspended orders are classified as an “Unapproved Payment Status.”
 To place a transaction in “Unapproved” status, a credit card payment method must be selected.
-The specific payment method is not relevant and has no impact.
+The specific payment method isn't relevant and has no impact.
 Unapproved is the only status that allows a non-posting transaction to be created without affecting reports and inventory.

 Recovering From Cash, Check, or Custom Tendering Issues During Payment

 SCIS displays prompts with actions your sales associates can take to recover and complete a payment, such as reconnecting, resuming, going to Fallback, or dismissing the transaction.
-The recovery options display in popup window, either when the issue occurs or when the SCIS application is restarted.
+The recovery options display in popup windows, either when the issue occurs or when the SCIS application is restarted.

 Note: